Past research projects

-Quant-DARE's current and past research projects.
+Quant-DARE's past research projects.

 New Methods for New Methods: Designing new curricular opportunities for quantitative methodology at the doctoral level